Poker Combinatorics (Hand Combinations)

 For a great training video on poker combinatorics, check out this poker combos video.

 "Combinatorics" is a big word for something that isn’t all that difficult to understand.
 In this article, I will go through the basics of working out hand combinations or "combos" in poker and give a few examples to help show you why it is useful.

-Oh, and as you've probably noticed, “combinatorics”, “hand combinations” and “combos” refer to the same thing in poker.
-Don't get confused if they are used interchangeably.
+Oh, and as you’ve probably noticed, "combinatorics", "hand combinations" and "combos" refer to the same thing in poker.
+Don’t get confused if I use them interchangeably, which I probably will.

 What is poker combinatorics?

-Poker combinatorics involves working out how many different combinations of hands there are in certain situations.
+Poker combinatorics involves working out how many different combinations of a hand exists in a certain situation.

 - How many ways can you be dealt AK?